a-wong99/newto-project-repo-main/Python Projects/Project 2/README.md

 - Exploring and analysing relationships between features and insurance charges,
 - Creating meaningful visualisations using Pandas, Matplotlib, and Seaborn,
 - Summarising my findings and present them to my (imaginary) manager.

+The data folder contains the csv file titled 'insurance' if you want access to the dataset.